Get prepped for hay fever season with Neutrient Total C

 According to research published in the European Journal of Clinical Nutrition a diet rich in omega-3 fats decreases the risk of hay fever.
 This makes it important for you to include oily fish, walnuts, flax seeds and chia seeds into your daily diet for a hay fever season omega-3 boost!

-And, foods such as dairy products encourage the body to produce more mucus which can enhance the severity of your allergic reaction.
+Foods such as dairy products encourage the body to produce more mucus, which could enhance the severity of your allergic reaction.

 Get prepared for this hay fever season so you can really start to manage your symptoms and take back control of your summer!